seulchan/seulchan/README.md

 - 🧠 I'm interestend in **web development, machine learning, and deep learning**

-- 👯 I’m looking to collaborate on **back-end or machine learning projects**
+- 👯 I’m looking to collaborate on **web or machine learning projects**

 - 📫 How to reach me: **seulchan07@gmail.com**